-The zenith prism is pointed to a solar zenith angle of 0°, FW#1 is set to the 0 position, FW#2 is set to the 0 position, the iris is opened, and the Tracker is rotated to be perpendicular to the sun.
+The zenith prism is pointed to a solar zenith angle of 0°, FW#1 is set to the 0 position, FW#2 is set to the 0 position, the iris is opened, and the Tracker is rotated

+CCW until it is perpendicular to the sun.
 Intensity measurements are made at two sets of wavelengths - long (320-330nm) and short (310-320nm), and continue until they are interrupted by the operator, or by the next zenith angle in a schedule.